 Different types of rootkits run during different phases of the startup process.
 These include,

 - Kernel rootkits – Developed as device drivers or loadable modules, this kit is capable of replacing a portion of the operating system kernel so the rootkit can start automatically when the operating system loads.

 - Firmware rootkits – These kits overwrite the firmware of the PC’s basic input/output system or other hardware so the rootkit can kick start before Windows wakes up.

-- Bootkits – It is an advanced form of rootkits that take the basic functionality of a rootkit and extend it with the ability to infect the Master Boot Record (MBR).
+- Bootkits – It is an advanced form of rootkits that takes the basic functionality of a rootkit and extends it with the ability to infect the Master Boot Record (MBR).
 It replaces the operating system’s bootloader so that the PC loads the Bootkit before the operating system.

-Windows 10 has 4 features secure the Windows 10 boot process and avoid these threats.
+Windows 10 has 4 features that secure the Windows 10 boot process and avoid these threats.

 Securing the Windows 10 Boot Process

 Secure Boot is a security standard developed by members of the PC industry to help you protect your system from malicious programs by not allowing any unauthorized applications to run during the system start-up process.
 The feature makes sure that your PC boots using only software that is trusted by the PC manufacturer.
 So, whenever your PC starts, the firmware checks the signature of each piece of boot software, including firmware drivers (Option ROMs) and the operating system.
 If the signatures are verified, the PC boots and the firmware gives control to the operating system.